Esri/solutions-components/src/components/pdf-download/readme.md

 ### `downloadCSV(ids: number[], removeDuplicates: boolean) => Promise<void>`

+Downloads csv of mailing labels for the provided list of ids

 #### Returns

 Type: `Promise<void>`

+Promise resolving when function is done

 ### `downloadPDF(ids: number[], removeDuplicates: boolean) => Promise<void>`

+Downloads pdf of mailing labels for the provided list of ids

 #### Returns

 Type: `Promise<void>`

+Promise resolving when function is done

 ## Dependencies